dkrautschick/aiven/README.md

 ## Review the results of the Kafka console

-Now with some data in Kafka you can use the Kafka page to observe and review the content in the related topics In the sidebar of the Kafka service page you can open the "Topics" page and click on the topic you've used in your script.
+Now you have some data in your Kafka project.
+You can use the Kafka page to observe and review the content in the related topics.
+Please use the sidebar of the Kafka service page to open the "Topics" page.
+Click on the topic you have used in your script to review the details.

 ![Screenshot07](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot07.jpg)

-First you get an overview for the topic with some configuration possibilities.
+First you get an overview of the topic with some configuration possibilities.
 We are interested what is already in the queue so we click on "Messages"

 ![Screenshot08](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot08.jpg)

 On the "Messages" page you can review the existing messages.
-For refreshing the view just click on "Fetch Messages" and depending what you want to see tick "Decode from base64" to see the complete content in plain text for our example when you tick the drop down arrow on the message.
+For refreshing the view, just click on "Fetch Messages".
+Depending on what you want to see, tick "Decode from base64" to see the complete content in plain text.
+In our example, you can click the drop down arrow in the message.

 As you can see the exmplae script is sending some messages with an unique ID, some x and y coordinates from a sensor and a timestamp with a date.